cmotc/vaLAIR/README.md

 generated, and this information can be used to control how the generation proceeds.
 They're fully functioning Lua scripts and can do everything Lua can do, but they are only run once when the game is initialized.
 The interface is a work in progress right now.
-Please see [LUA.md](https://github.com/cmotc/valair/lua.md)
+Please see [LUA.md](https://github.com/cmotc/vaLAIR/blob/master/LUA.md) as it changes.

 How it works
 ------------